 Final Thoughts

 The Pre-K wing at Lubbock Cooper East Elementary highlights the communal benefits of learning hub design within a 21st Century school district.
-The unique four-corner arrangement of the classrooms is enhanced by the NanaWall HSW60 sliding glass walls that offer space maximization and smooth transitions into the centralized hub.
+The unique four-corner arrangement of the classrooms is enhanced by the NanaWall HSW60 stacking glass doors that offer space maximization and smooth transitions into the centralized hub.
 As a key element of 21st Century school design, flexibility and collaboration are easily accessible with only the gliding of a wall.
 The ever-improving nature of NanaWall systems supports the forward-thinking educational design of East Elementary by replacing solid wall barriers and providing new learning opportunities for teachers and students alike.

 Learn more about how 21st Century schools are leveraging NanaWall opening glass wall solutions to achieve collaborative classrooms at NanaWall.com!